Room-11/Jeeves/README.md

 1. Copy `config/jeeves.sample.service` to `/etc/systemd/system/jeeves.service`.
 1. Replace the path with your installation location.
-1. Make the `cli/run.php` file executable
+1. Make sure the `bin/jeeves` file is executable
 1. If you want to service to automatically start run `systemctl enable jeeves`
 1. Start the service using `systemctl start jeeves`